 The pathogens studied — Toxoplasma gondii, Cryptosporidium (Crypto) and Giardia — can infect both humans and animals.
 Moreover, the World Health Organization recognizes them as causes of illness.
 That’s from shellfish consumption and is found throughout the ocean.

 “It’s easy for people to dismiss plastic problems as something that doesn’t matter for them, like, ‘I’m not a turtle in the ocean; I won’t choke on this thing,’” said corresponding author Karen Shapiro, an infectious disease expert and associate professor in the UC Davis School of Veterinary Medicine.
 “But once you start talking about disease and health, there’s more power to implement change.
-Microplastics can actually move germs around, and these germs end up in our water and our food.”
+Microplastics can actually move human ocean pathogens around.
+So these germs end up in our water and our food.”

 Microplastics are tiny plastic particles smaller than 5 millimeters, no bigger than a grain of rice.
 They’ve contaminated waters as remote as Antarctica.
 The study’s findings indicate that, by hitchhiking on microplastics, pathogens can disperse throughout the ocean.
 Therefore, reaching places, a land parasite would normally never be.

-Crypto and Giardia cause gastrointestinal disease and can be deadly in young children and people who are immunocompromised.
+Then human pathogens create Crypto and Giardia.
+For they cause gastrointestinal disease.
+Finally, and can be deadly in young children and people who are immunocompromised.

 “This is very much a problem that affects both humans and animals,” said first author Emma Zhang, a fourth-year veterinary student with the UC Davis School of Veterinary Medicine.
 “It highlights the importance of a One Health approach that requires collaboration across human, wildlife, and environmental disciplines.
 We all depend on the ocean environment.”